ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 ### IOC command logic

 There is logic in the IOC to prevent sending commands which would put the chopper into a disallowed state.
 For example, it is not permitted to send "switch drive on and run" if the magnetic bearings are off.
 Check the IOC log - there should be entries saying either "...sending command to device..." or "...refusing to send command to device...".

+# Chopper veto stuck on

+### Veto cable not properly plugged in

+Ask DAE experts to unplug and re-plug in the veto cable.